Imaginative Teaching Resources & Inspirational Career Ideas from the Chilled Food Industry

 How did you find out about it?

-A group of apprentice ambassadors visited my school and gave a talk on what apprenticeships are about, their benefits and how to find them.
+A former apprentice visited my secondary school and gave a talk on what apprenticeships are about, their benefits and how to find them.
 I instantly became interested and began trawling all the websites promoting apprentice opportunities at degree level.
-I eventually found The Samworth Brothers/ Sheffield Hallam University’s Food Technical Degree Apprenticeship on the Government’s find an apprenticeship website.
-Had those ambassadors not visited my school I would probably never had known about apprenticeship opportunities.
+Had that ambassadors not visited my school I perhaps never would have known about these fantastic apprenticeship opportunities

 I joined Samworth Brothers in September 2019.
-I was attracted by the fantastic apprenticeship opportunity in a department I was interested in.
-The company’s many other benefits include a great pension scheme, great support network, food discounts and more.
-My scheme had three placements at three different sites within the Samworth Brothers group.
-My first was at The Oak Meadow site in Leicester with the Group Technical team.
-My second was at Melton foods in Melton Mowbray working beneath the Technical Compliance Manager and my last placement was at Walkers Deli & Sausage Co in Leicester where experienced working as a QA and on projects beneath the site Quality Manager.
+I was attracted by the apprenticeship opportunity in a department (technical) I was interested in.
+My scheme had 3 placements at 3 different sites within the Samworth Brothers group.
+My first was at Oak Meadow in Leicester with the Group Technical team.
+My second was at Melton foods in Melton Mowbray working with the Compliance Manager and my final placement was at Walkers Deli & Sausage Co in Leicester where I worked with the QA Team and on projects beneath the site Quality Manager.
+After the apprenticeship I spent some time working in process development at Melton Foods, then in July 2023 decided to move businesses and start working in 3rd party technical support with SGS in the Health and Nutrition team.

 How did you find the split between working and study?